lavollmer/portfolio-website/README.md

 ## Project Description

 A portfolio website created with React.js, TailwindCSS and JavaScript.
+The website has a responsive design, easy to navigate and modern interface.

 ## Technical Requirements